 GODZILLA FOR A NEW GENERATION

-Godzilla “for a new generation” was the instruction laid out by long-time Godzilla producer Tomoyuki Tanaka to then-forty-year-old director Yoshimitsu Banno.
-Impressed with how the director had handled The Birth of the Japanese Islands, a film made for Expo ‘70 (a world’s fair held in Osaka between March and September of that year), Tanaka hired Banno to direct the next Godzilla film.
+Godzilla “for a new generation” was the instruction laid out by long-time Godzilla producer Tomoyuki Tanaka to then forty-year-old director Yoshimitsu Banno.
+Impressed with how Banno had handled The Birth of the Japanese Islands, a film made for Expo ‘70 (a world’s fair held in Osaka between March and September of that year), Tanaka hired him to direct the next Godzilla film.
 For those acquainted with Japanese monster films, you can see bits of Expo ‘70 in Gamera vs. Jiger, released that same year.

 Japan had also changed by the early ‘70s.
 The politically tumultuous years of the U.S. Occupation (with no fewer than three general elections before its end in 1952) gave way to the beginnings of the Liberal Democratic Party’s hegemony in the mid-’50s, and then to the rapid economic growth of the ‘60s.
 Indeed, the 1960s saw an absurd 10% growth rate in Gross National Product every year (compared with an average 5% growth in Europe), and industrialisation boomed.
 Part of this is front and centre in the preceding film, All Monsters Attack, which revolves around a little boy, Ichiro, who grows up near an industrial site.
-Although not explicitly that film’s focus, it nonetheless paints a picture of how the unparalleled economic growth had come at a very human cost.
+Although pollution is not the key focus of that film, it nonetheless paints a picture of how that unparalleled economic growth had come at a very human cost.
 Godzilla vs. Hedorah would take that idea to the next level.

 The film follows Ken Yanno, a young boy who loves Godzilla.
 His father, a scientist, has been monitoring the fish in the polluted waters of Suruga Bay, and soon becomes one of the first victims of Hedorah, a mineral monster menace.
 Images of a poisoned sea, smog-laden cities, and countless smokestacks frame the appearance of this new monster.
 As the film continues, Hedorah goes through a number of transformations, climbing from the sea and onto land, and then into the sky.
 Wherever Hedorah goes, thousands die from its toxic mist.
 Children and animals are hit with Hedorah’s sludge, adults and teenagers are drowned and splattered by its filth, and corrosion and decay are left in its wake.
 As if drawn to protect mankind, Godzilla appears to fend off Hedorah.